rehan1124/TestOps/README.md

 * To run tests in parallel, execute command `python -m pytest -v -s -n 4`. `-n` indicates number of tests to run in parallel at a time.

+* The framework also supports `adding tags/markers` to test.
+  Make use of `pytest.ini` to registers markers.
+Execute command `pytest -v -s -n 4 -m pets` to run tests marked as `pets`.